 Resumes summarize your relevant background information and qualifications.
-It does not describe everything you have done, but highlights what is most relevant to the opportunity you are seeking.
-Your goal is to make sure your resume best showcases your skills and abilities.
-Before broad distribution of your resume, get feedback from the Career Center on your college campus.
+It does not describe everything you have ever done, but highlights what is most relevant to the opportunity you are seeking.
+Your goal is to make sure your resume format and layout best showcases what we call The Real V.I.S.A. (values, interests, skills and abilities.
+Before broad distribution of your resume, please get feedback from the Career Center on your college campus.

 There are many right ways to write a resume; the key is to individualize your resume so your unique qualities stand out!
 Do not just copy a sample resume because it may not highlight your strengths.
 Organize and prioritize the information on your resume to support your current objective.
 Use the general guidelines below to help you.

 Resumes are SCANNED, not read!
-Expect the reader to spend about 15 – 30 seconds doing a “power-scan” of a resume to determine if it ends up in the keep or toss pile.
+Expect the reader to spend a few seconds doing a “power-scan” of a resume to determine if it ends up in the keep or toss pile.
+Personally, I don’t like this approach, but it is what most recruiters do.
 Design resumes so the readers’ eye is drawn to key information by paying attention to “white space”, font, bullets, layout and margins etc.

 Prioritize your information.
 Place the most relevant information at the top and on the left margin.
 What qualities and skills are essential for your objective?
 What do you want to emphasize?